 The scholarship amount is $1,000 and will be paid directly to the school for current year tuition, fees, books purchased through the institution attended, and on-campus dormitory and meal plan expenses.
 The scholarship committee will review and evaluate all applications and announce awards each spring.
 The committee will also review and revise the scholarship policy and criteria as necessary.

 All required documents must be uploaded with the application.
 Any mailed or hand-delivered documents will not be accepted.

 - Academic Transcript(s) (High School or College whichever applies.)

 - Student Aid Report (SAR) – Submit pages 1 & 2 of the SAR Report which provides the EFC# (Expected Family Contribution) and Student’s Information – SAR and EFC# is generated from the completed FAFSA Application

 - Three Letters of Recommendation (Current)

-Failure to submit the online application with all documents attached to the application by the deadline will disqualify an applicant from consideration for the Kendall Carroll Wilmot Starfish Memorial Scholarship.
+Failure to submit the online application with all documents attached to the application by the deadline will disqualify an applicant from consideration for the Kendall Carroll Wilmot Starfish Memorial Scholarship Endowment.
 The John Randolph Foundation Scholarship Committee reserves the right to interview applicants in the final stages of selection.

 The decision of the scholarship committee in all matters regarding scholarships is final.
 Canvassing a scholarship benefactor, any John Randolph Foundation trustee or employee shall result in immediate disqualification.
 Scholarship awards are subject to the availability of funds, meeting the criteria as outlined in the guidelines of the individual scholarship program and contingent upon acceptance and enrollment in an approved program.